mnr73/mnr-form-css/README.md

 # mnr form element UI

-written with css and jquery
+written with scss and jquery

 ## include
 - checkbox and radio